 Average use of the different sizes

-Size S – Carry-on Suitcase
+Size S – carry-on suitcase

 The suitcase size S is ideal for short trips of up to 3 days.
 Personally, I use this size for summer trips of up to 5 days, paired with a backpack for extra storage.
 Suitcases of this size are permitted as carry-on luggage by most airlines, making them a popular choice for travellers.